-To complement this collection and ensure comprehensive coverage of the literature, nonsystematically sourced papers meeting our criteria were also included from: (i) papers identified from the references of papers from the above systematic searches; and (ii) relevant papers already known to authors.
-For included studies, we extracted at least: the study type (empirical, observational, review, theory/modelling); the scale of ecological interaction considered (interspecific, intraspecific, both); and, the type of ecological interactions considered (hostsymbiont, cooperative-competitive, female-male etc.).
+To complement this collection and ensure comprehensive coverage of the literature, non-systematically sourced papers meeting our criteria were also included from: (i) papers identified from the references of papers from the above systematic searches; and (ii) relevant papers already known to authors.
+For included studies, we extracted at least: the study type (empirical, observational, review, theory/modelling); the scale of ecological interaction considered (interspecific, intraspecific, both); and, the type of ecological interactions considered (host-symbiont, cooperative-competitive, female-male etc.).
 Review records following PRISMA guidelines are available in supplementary materials (Appendices S1-S2) and the Open Science Framework (https://osf.io/9kfpc/; doi: 10.17605/OSF.IO/9KFPC; Moher et al. 2009).

-Our search identified 96 relevant papers, including 78 systematic and 18 non-systematically sourced studies, including a mix of experimental/observational, review and theoretical/modelling studies (Fig. 2).
+Our search identified 96 relevant papers, including 78 systematic and 18 non-systematically sourced studies (Fig. 2).
+This was composed of experimental/observational studies (49%, 47/96), literature reviews (21%, 20/96), and modelling/theory studies (35%, 34/96; note, there is some overlap between groups).
 For bibliometric/publication trend analysis and summary tables of these studies, including details of the traits/interaction types considered and effects on cooperation-antagonism, see Appendices S3 and S4.
 The following section provides a narrative overview and synthesis of these papers, where we describe major themes and patterns across empirical and theoretical studies from an ITV perspective.
 This includes: the types of interaction continua involved; traits related to outcome variance across all types of interaction; and mechanisms as well as constraints on shifts in interaction outcomes.

 Fig. 2.
 PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) diagram of included studies.
-Summary information (study type and interaction type) for the studies that met our criteria is also included (note, the sum of studies in the groupings are > 96 as several studies fall into multiple categories).